sabre-io/sabre.io/source/_posts/2015-06-01-deprecating-packages.md

 What this means
 ---------------

-* We will no longer do new releases for this versions.
+* We will no longer do new releases for these versions.
 * We will no longer accept bug reports for these versions.
 We might make an exception for serious security issues.
 * We will no longer provide support information for people running on these